 After they were moved to Madrid, the poesie remained in the Spanish royal collection, passing down to Phillip II’s successors (Phillip III and Philip IV).
 By the early seventeenth century, the paintings had been hung in the Royal Alcázar in Madrid, in the summer apartments.
 Access to this space was permitted only to a select few, and whenever the queen was to enter the apartments, they were hurriedly covered by curtains.

 In 1623, the idea of presenting the paintings to the English King Charles I as a diplomatic gift was proposed, as part of negotiations regarding a potential marriage between him and Phillip’s daughter.
 Although the paintings were packed into crates, ready to be shipped to London, they never left the Alcázar, the negotiations failing to bring about a match.

-Charles however was able to acquire Titian’s Pardo Venus (Musée du Louvre), and Veronese’s Mars, Venus and Cupid (National Galleries of Scotland) where they formed part of his legendary art collection, until his execution and its dispersal by Oliver Cromwell.
+Charles however was able to acquire Titian’s Pardo Venus (Musée du Louvre), and Veronese’s Venus, Cupid and Mars (National Galleries of Scotland) where they formed part of his legendary art collection, until his execution and its dispersal by Oliver Cromwell.

 The Diana paintings were later presented to the French ambassador in 1704, before being added to the famous art collection of Phillipe II, Duke of Orléans, where they remained until the end of the 18th century.
 The fallout from the French Revolution led to the London sale of the Italian and French paintings from the Orléans collection in 1798.